Emission intensity of agriculture in Europe

 Despite improvements in some regions, diffuse pollution from agriculture remains a major cause of the poor water quality currently observed in parts of Europe.
 Agriculture contributes 50-80 % of the total nitrogen load observed in Europe’s freshwater.
 The European Waters-Assessment of Status and Pressures, (a thematic assessment of the ecological and chemical status and pressures on water resources) states that the proportion of arable land represents the major driver responsible for the pressures affecting the ecological status or potential of European water bodies.

 Consequences of economic activities with regard to water quality and quantity have been analysed under the WFD through the Member States’ River Basin Management Plans.
 The study of the link between water status (quality and quantity), relevant pressures and their economic driving forces provides important basis for the decision making and prioritization of measures with regard to achieving the objectives of the WFD.
-Moreover, it can help to indicate whether the economic growth in a particular industry/sector is decoupled from its environmental impact and thus whether the sector movers towards higher resource efficiency.
+Moreover, it can help to indicate whether the economic growth in a particular industry/sector is decoupled from its environmental impact and thus whether the sector moves towards higher resource efficiency.
 Easily understandable indicators will be necessary to provide signals and measure progress in improving resource efficiency.

 Decoupling represents a strategic approach for moving forward a global Green Economy –one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
 The gross nutrient balance for nutrients provides an indication of potential water pollution and identifies those agricultural areas and systems with very high nitrogen loadings.
 As the indicator integrates the most important agricultural parameters with regard to potential nitrogen surplus it is currently the best available measure for nutrient leaching risk.
 Economic growth is defined as the added (monetary) value of all final goods and services produced within a country (or economic sector) in a given period of time, usually a calendar year.

-The indicator is used to illustrate decoupling of economic growth (Gross Value Added-GVA) from the environmental impact (nutrient losses).The indicator displays the percentage of change in emission of nutrients to water from agriculture (expressed as nutrient balance) plotted together with the change in the gross value added (GVA) of the agriculture industry over the same period of time (between 2000-2008).
+The indicator is used to illustrate decoupling of economic growth (Gross Value Added-GVA) from the environmental impact (nutrient losses).The indicator displays the percentage of change in emission of nutrients from agriculture (expressed as nutrient balance) plotted together with the change in the gross value added (GVA) of the agriculture industry over the same period of time (between 2000-2011).
 Absolute decoupling occurs when the environmentally relevant variable is stable or decreasing while the economic driving force is growing.
 Relative decoupling occurs when the growth rate of the emission is positive, but less than the growth rate of the GVA.

 Emission intensity is expressed in tonnes of pollutant per one million EURO of GVA.